-Friday 21 April 2023
+Friday 5 April, 2023

-Against this background the Competition Law Scholars Forum (CLaSF) XXXIXth workshop invites contributions (abstract paper proposals from researchers, scholars, practitioners, and policy-makers) in relation to any issue within this wide subject.
-We welcome theoretical, economics-driven, practice-based, or policy-focused papers, and we are interested in receiving abstracts for papers which may be focused on perspectives or experience at national, regional (e.g. EU), or international levels, or a combination.
-We are planning a live in-person event only.
+Against this background, the Competition Law Scholars Forum (CLaSF) 41st workshop invites contributions (abstract paper proposals from researchers, scholars, practitioners, and policymakers) in relation to any issue within this wide subject.
+We welcome theoretical, economics-driven, practice-based, or policy-focused papers, and we are interested in receiving abstracts for papers which may be focused on perspectives or experience at national, regional (e.g., EU), or international levels, or a combination.

 The Workshop will consist of a mix of invited speakers and contributions chosen following this call for papers.
 Any person interested in being considered on the basis of the call for

 Submission of presentation/draft paper is also required a week prior to the workshop.
 Papers presented at the conference can be submitted to the Competition Law Review editorial board with a view to being published in the Review.
 Note that the Review is a fully refereed scholarly law journal: submission does not guarantee publication.